Tejaswita/Simple-Web-Request/README.md

 Simple Web request Tutorial
 =====================

-1) Log into your newly created NodeJS enabled http://demo2.feedhenry.com account
+1) Log into your newly created FeedHenry account
 2) Click on ‘Create an App’, then ‘Create an App From Scratch’.
 3) Call your app ‘Simple Web Request’, and give it a description.
 4) Select next, then finish.
 5) We’re going to write some NodeJS code to do a simple web request, and return raw JSON into our application.
 First, we need to include the module we’ll be using to do this, called ‘request’.
 Edit the file in the cloud directory called ‘package.json’, and add the content shown:
 ```javascript
 {
   "name": "fh-app",